kuzzleio/kuzzle/bin/README.md

 Where:

-* service is the Kuzzle service name you want to activate (for instance: profiling, mqBroker, ...)
+* service is the Kuzzle service name you want to activate (for instance: mqBroker)
 * PID is the processus ID of the Kuzzle server or worker you want to control.
 Use 'all' if you want to broadcast a service activation to a Kuzzle server and all its workers.

 You can disable a service with: